Antonino Di Giorgio: Final years

-In 1927 Di Giorgio came into contrast with the prefect of Palermo, Cesare Mori, defending some notables placed under investigation by the "iron prefect" (including his brother) and contesting the methods used by Mori for the repression of the mafia in Sicily.
+In 1927 Di Giorgio came into conflict with the prefect of Palermo, Cesare Mori, defending some notables placed under investigation by the "iron prefect" (including his brother) and contesting the methods used by Mori for the repression of the mafia in Sicily.
 He protested with Mussolini, but the latter sided with Mori and even blocked his promotion to army general.
 On 5 March 1928, now in open conflict with the regime and hit by personal attacks, Di Giorgio resigned as a deputy in protest and retired from active service.

 He died suddenly on 17 April 1932 of a heart attack that struck him while he was recovering from a surgical operation.